 Setting the scene for decades to come, the new £7m Ogston Music School is transforming the musical life of St Edward’s.
 The facility, opened in 2017, features 20 practice rooms, seven ensemble rooms, the large Weston Recital Room, a rock room, the Fenton Recording Studio, and the Ferguson Sixth Form Music Library.

 ith over 500 hours of instrumental lessons each week and a team of 6 full-time and 35 peripatetic music staff, music plays a huge part in life at St Edward’s.

 We try to involve as many pupils as possible in some form of music, running a huge number of different ensembles and choirs.

-Our two Chapel Choirs, Symphony Orchestra and Concert Band prepare amid the perfect acoustics of the Weston Recital Room for performances at prestigious venues, making use of the city of Oxford and venues beyond, including Cadogan Hall, St John’s Smith Square and the Royal Albert Hall.
+Our two Chapel Choirs, Symphony Orchestra and Concert Band prepare amid the perfect acoustics of the Weston Recital Room for performances at prestigious venues in the city of Oxford and beyond, including Cadogan Hall, St John’s Smith Square and the Royal Albert Hall.
 There have been recent collaborative successes with professional orchestras and ensembles — including the English Chamber Orchestra, the Philharmonia Orchestra and the South Bank Sinfonia.
-The School’s location makes it perfectly-placed to take advantage of the cultural life of Oxford, London and Birmingham — whether that’s performance opportunities or trips to see opera (particularly using our links with Garsington), musicals, chamber recitals, orchestral programmes or lectures.
+The School’s location makes it perfectly placed to take advantage of the cultural life of Oxford, London and Birmingham — whether that’s performance opportunities or trips to see opera (particularly using our links with Garsington), musicals, chamber recitals, orchestral programmes or lectures.